sfu-bigdata/wakeword-data-collector/README.md

 #### Ubuntu

 PulseAudio is part of Ubuntu and is likely pre-installed.
-Copy/paste the following commands into a shell terminal to creata a file `ubuntu.env` in the current directory.
+Copy/paste the following commands into a shell terminal to creata an environment file `ubuntu.env` in the current directory.
 ```bash
 cat > ubuntu.env << EOF
 export PULSE_SERVER=unix:${XDG_RUNTIME_DIR}/pulse/native